jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Among his many lessons Stargazer, Douglass teaches us how to use majic to tell the difference between good and evil rules.

 Sophia taught Douglass to read.
 She wasn't told to.
-She did it because we love teaching our chosen tools, whether they're pen and paper, new apps, or how to tape drywall.
+She did it because we love showing our chosen tools, whether they're pen and paper, new apps, or how to tape drywall.
 It's as natural to spread our cyborgology, as it is for a species to propagate their biology.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with typing, drawing, or reading, they've similarly performed something awesome.
 They've upgraded someone's cyborgology, helped them solve problems better, and effectively created a new and improved person.
 This makes us smile for a long time.